nci/scores/.github/ISSUE_TEMPLATE/new_score.md

 ---
 name: New Score or Metric
-about: Suggest a new score or metric which could be added to the repository
+about: Suggest a new metric or statistical test which could be added to the repository

 ---